brandonavant/azure-hosted-minecraft/docs/implementation-plan-TO_DELETE.md

 # Summary of what this repository builds

-This repo provisions and configures a cross-platform Minecraft server hosted on an Azure Linux VM, using Terraform and Cloudflare for a friendly domain name.
+This repo provisions and configures a cross-platform Minecraft server hosted on an Azure Linux VM, using OpenTofu and Cloudflare for a friendly domain name.
 The server is designed to support:

 * Bedrock clients (Xbox, PlayStation 5, Windows Bedrock)
 * Java clients (Windows/Mac Java)

 Cross-play is enabled by running a Paper (Java) server with Geyser + Floodgate so Bedrock players can join the Java world.
 The architecture is built for clean DEV/PROD parity using thin environment wrappers that call a single component module.
 The VM uses cloud-init to place a canonical bootstrap script and a systemd unit file, then runs the bootstrap to prepare OS packages, the minecraft service account, Java, and persistent world storage on a managed data disk with bind mounts.

 The server runtime composition is driven by a `server/manifest.toml` and a Python `apply.py` script (you will write) that installs/updates Paper, Geyser, Floodgate, and config files in an idempotent manner.
-The repo also includes a Terraform-backend bootstrap shell script that creates the Azure Storage backend resources via AZ CLI so state setup is repeatable and not manual.
+The repo also includes an OpenTofu-backend bootstrap shell script that creates the Azure Storage backend resources via AZ CLI so state setup is repeatable and not manual.

-This is an open-source, portfolio-grade structure that avoids Terraform workspaces, avoids monolithic files, keeps secrets out of Git, and keeps environment folders thin.
+This is an open-source, portfolio-grade structure that avoids OpenTofu workspaces, avoids monolithic files, keeps secrets out of Git, and keeps environment folders thin.

 ---